orientechnologies/orientdb-docs/source/SQL-Query.md

 ## Projections

-In the standard SQL, projections are mandatory.
-In OrientDB if it's omitted, the entire record set is returned.
+In standard SQL, projections are mandatory.
+In OrientDB, if it's omitted, the entire record set is returned.
 It is the equivalent of the `*` keyword.
 Example:
 ```sql
 SELECT FROM Account
 ```